-Our Chacma Safari Base Camp is located within our Doornkom Game Reserve in the Limpopo Province of the Republic of South Africa (RSA).
+Our Chacma Safari Base Camp is located within our Doornkom Game Reserve in the Limpopo Province of the Republic of South Africa (RSA) at latitude South 23° 59' 19", longitude East 28 ° 26' 49" (Check us out on Google Earth).
 The Limpopo Province has a long history and solid reputation within the safari industry.
 Each season safari enthusiasts from across the globe come here to pursue their dreams of challenge and adventure.
 Over 80% of South African safaris originate in this province.

 Doornkom Game Reserve is located just outside the town of Vaalwater.
 Vaalwater is about 184 miles (3 hours drive) north of Johannesburg (OR Tambo) International Airport.
 Vaalwater is in the heart of the Waterberg Massif.
 This was the first region in northern RSA to be named a UNESCO Biosphere Reserve.
 The Waterberg Massif covers 14,500 square kilometers in the Northern Limpopo Province comprising some of the best hunting grounds to be found anywhere.
 It is basically a high inland plateau bordered on the east by the Drakensburg Mountains and to the north by the Soutpansberg Range (the northern most mountains in South Africa).
 Within the Massif itself some mountainous peaks rise to 2000 meters.